 Richard Hamilton was not only a key figure in the development of Pop Art in Britain but also one of the movement’s pioneers internationally.
 His work, which draws from and comments on popular culture, technology, the mass media and a wide range of current events, continues to be highly influential worldwide.

-Hamilton is not only one of the first artists to use manipulated photography and to recognize its interactive potential, he is also one of the first artists to make his work with the aid of computers.
+Hamilton is not only one of the first artists to use manipulated photography, and so recognise its interactive potential, he is also one of the first artists to make his work with the aid of computers.